everhartlab/SscPhenoProj/README.md

 If you use any of the scripts or data, please cite the project on the Open Science Framework:

 > Miorini, T. J. J., Kamvar, Z. N., Everhart, S. E., & Steadman, J. (2018, February 21).
 > Data and analysis for variation in pathogen aggression and cultivar performance
 > against _Sclerotinia sclerotiorum_.
 Retrieved from osf.io/2x7fc

+# Analysis

+The analysis of variance calculations and plots are generated within the R script [`Analysis.R`](Analysis.R).
+This script makes a direct conversion between the Microsoft Excel file and csv files stored in the `clean_data` folder.

 # Data